joanlafuente/Multimodal-Business-Classification/README.md

    - annotations.pkl using easyocr
    - annotations_keras.pkl using keras
    - annotations_corrected_translated.pkl annotations_keras after spell checker and translator
-   - annotations_corrected_translated.pkl like the one above but an improved version
+   - annotations_corrected_translated_fixed.pkl like the one above but an improved version